-ECPC will be the voice of patients and help shed light on the different problems in each of the different cancer types in order for all and everyone to be included.
+ECPC will be the voice of patients in the implementation process of this mission and help shed light on the different problems in each of the different cancer types in order for all and everyone to be included.
 We will disseminate information and gather relevant data in order to enable the EU Commission to have a full picture and be able to proceed accordingly.

-2.14 Europe's Beating Cancer Plan
+2.13 Europe's Beating Cancer Plan